tytydraco/yessleep/out/I_starred_in_a_reality_show_in_the_90s_that_never_aired.md

 The show was completed, but last thing I heard it was simply never released.

-I quit acting and modeling afterwards.
+I quit acting afterwards.
 Went back to college, got a degree, a normal job.
 Met my husband, had kids.

 I learned to cook in ways that hid texture.
 I avoided red meat for years without explaining why.